What is it?

 Until then, the competition will gradually increase and publisher’s keyword research skills, team management skills and Amazon SEO skills will need to improve to stay ahead of the game.

 But I do see the need for new publishers to be more aggressive when they first start out in order to stabilise their portfolio sales.
-I also see book quality needing to improve with better hiring skills of freelancers.
+I also see book quality needing to improve with higher quality freelance hires.

 Did you enjoy this post?
 If you did, please take a moment to use the social media buttons at the bottom to share this with friends, family, colleagues, your neighbour’s cat, anyone with access to the internet 🙂 Thanks!